Watford F.C. Women

 Watford F.C.
 Women are an English women's football club affiliated to Watford F.C.
-The club competes in the FA Women's National League South, with their home games played at Grosvenor Vale.
+The club competes in the Women's Super League 2, with their home games played at Grosvenor Vale.

 Watford played in the Women's Championship from the league's inception in 2014, after finishing runners-up in the FA Women's Premier League in 2013, until 2018–19.
 The club played in the third tier of the pyramid, the FA Women's National League South, from 2018–19 to 2020–21, before they were promoted back to the Women's Championship.
 They returned to the FA Women's National League following relegation in the 2021–22 season, before being promoted again to the Women's Championship at the end of the 2022–23 season.

 History

+Watford Ladies F.C. were first formed in 1970, originally as a Supporters Club, and later called 'Willy Walker Watford Wonders', named after the trainers at the club, John Williams and Mike Walker, who both also played for Watford.

+In 2003, the club partnered itself with Watford F.C.. in 2007, the club won the Premier League Southern Division, winning promotion to the Premier League National Division.

-Back in 2013 the Hornets finished second in the FA Women's Premier League.
+In 2013 the Hornets finished second in the FA Women's Premier League National Division.
 On the pitch success was matched off the pitch as the club's application for a license to compete in the newly formed Women's Super League 2 was accepted.

 The inaugural season got underway in April 2014, and the first game for Watford resulted in a 2–2 draw against Millwall Lionesses, with 330 in attendance.
 Impressive form away from home meant that Watford were in third place as the season approached the half-way point; however, some misfortune with injuries meant this form couldn't be maintained, and the club finished seventh.

 The follow-up season ultimately proved to be a difficult one in terms of results, but there was success in other avenues.
 Watford's opening home league game against Aston Villa was held at Vicarage Road and attracted a fantastic crowd of 1,102.
 It wasn't the only impressive attendance of the season, as respective crowds of 465 (v Yeovil) and 514 (v Durham) saw the team play at Berkhamsted FC.